ant-design/ant-design-mini/src/Input/index.en.md

 ### Input focus

-使用 focus Property需要在 app.json window 里加上 `"enableInPageRenderInput": "YES"`，否则无法在 iOS 里打开键盘。
+To use the focus attribute, you need to add it to the app.json window. `"enableInPageRenderInput": "YES"`Otherwise, the keyboard cannot be opened in iOS.

 ### Input, Textarea instance methods

-实例方法需要小程序 `component2` 可使用。
+Instance methods require small programs `component2` Can be used.

 | Property | Description | Type |
 | --- | --- | --- |